How to not live paycheck to paycheck anymore.

 To make a zero based budget you will need to first write down the amount of money you expect to earn this pay period.

-Next, you will write down all of your expected expenses, don’t forget contributions to sinking funds, retirement, etc.
+Next, write down all of your expected expenses, don’t forget contributions to sinking funds, retirement, etc.

 There are many different ways to budget!
 We prefer the You Need a Budget software.
 You can also use just plain ol paper and pen. feel free to download my budget worksheet below.
 This is a great place to get you started!